pycom/pycom-documentation/content/firmwareapi/pycom/machine/_index.md

 ### machine.info()

 Returns the high water mark of the stack associated with various system tasks, in words (1 word = 4 bytes on the ESP32).
 If the value is zero then the task has likely overflowed its stack.

-If the value is close to zero then the task has come close to overflowing its stack.
+### machine.temperature()

+Returns the temperature of the ESP32 core in degrees Farenheit.
+You can convert this to Celcius by `((machine.temperature() - 32) / 1.8)`

 ## Constants